peterjiatong/EE477L/README.md

 # EE477L
-This repo is for USC - EE477L
+This repo is for USC - EE477L(MOS-VLSI Circuit Design)